robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

           pip_ installed, you can install it simply by running `pip install pyyaml`.

-          YAML support is new in Robot Framework 2.9.
-Starting from version 2.9.2, the `standalone JAR distribution`_ has PyYAML included by default.
+          YAML variable files must have either :file:`.yaml` or :file:`.yml` extension.
+Support for the :file:`.yml` extension is new in Robot Framework 3.2.

 YAML variable files can be used exactly like normal variable files from the command line using :option:`--variablefile` option, in the settings table using :setting:`Variables` setting, and dynamically using the :name:`Import Variables` keyword.
-The only thing to remember is that paths to YAML files must always end with :file:`.yaml` extension.

 If the above YAML file is imported, it will create exactly the same variables as the following variable table: